pandathestoopid/battleships/README.md

 - **Guns** have instant cooldown and can be fired again on the next turn.
 A **Level 2 Battleship** with *Precision Targeting* takes one turn cooldown to reload and reprogram the firing data.
 - **Missiles** have a two-turn cooldown to prepare the vertical launch cell, which requires heavy maintenance and an onboard crane to load the new missile.
 A **Level 3 Destroyer** with *Hurricane* can launch multiple missiles with no cooldown.
 - **Torpedoes** have two launch tubes; there is no cooldown while there is at least one torpedo in the tube, but reloading the tubes takes five turns.
 A tube cannot be reloaded while there is still a torpedo in the other.
 - **Autocannons** have instant cooldown, but using them three times in a row gives them a 50% to overheat and jam, leaving them on a four-turn cooldown.
 Using them four or more times in a row gives them a 99% chance of overheating.
-A **Level 2 Corvette** with *Gyrostabilizer* allows for one extra use before overheating penalties.
-A **Level 3 Corvette** with *BRRRT* has a one-turn cooldown to let the **rotary autocannons** cool down.
+A **Level 2 Frigate** with *Gyrostabilizer* allows for one extra use before overheating penalties.
+A **Level 3 Frigate** with *BRRRT* has a one-turn cooldown to let the **rotary autocannons** cool down.

 #### Battleships
 ##### Main Armament: **Guns**